cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

 ## Key Idea

-LV-Dumb follows a minimal pipeline:
+LV-Heuristic follows a minimal pipeline:

 ### 1. Build a high-quality DAG
 Usually with **BOSS**, but any good DAG search works.